Skip to content

 Child Physical Abuse Did Not Increase During the Pandemic

-HOPE suggests that providers identify, celebrate, and promote positive childhood experiences.
-In this paper, published in the American Medical Association’s journal, JAMA Pediatrics, Bob Sege and Allison Stephens do just that.
-Polls and the HOPE NRC’s experiences have identified how…
+Child abuse rates fell during the first part of the pandemic HOPE suggests that providers identify, celebrate, and promote positive childhood experiences.
+In this paper, published in the American Medical Association’s journal, JAMA Pediatrics, Bob Sege and Allison Stephens do…

 Transforming Practice with HOPE

-This paper describes the growing evidence that supports the health effects of positive childhood experiences, and uses these insights to promote HOPE: a paradigm shift that will incorporate the identification, celebration, and support of PCEs as an integral part of…
+HOPE framework transforms interactions between providers and parents This paper describes the growing evidence that supports the health effects of positive childhood experiences (PCEs), and uses these insights to promote the HOPE framework: a paradigm shift that will incorporate the…

 Back To Top